-This Chapter does not apply in relation to a facility that is regulated by the National Offshore Petroleum Safety Authority under the [.....].
+(1) This Chapter does not apply in relation to a facility that is regulated by the National Offshore Petroleum Safety Authority under the [].

+Note

+See jurisdictional note in the Appendix.

-(2) This Chapter does not apply in relation to [.....].
+(2) This Chapter does not apply in relation to [].

+Note

+See the jurisdictional note in the Appendix.